RyujiKoyama95/Add-repository-and-Manual-DI/README.md

-Codelab by Google

-Add repository and Manual DI
+# Add repository and Manual DI

+- For Codelab practice
+- Codelab by Google